Viral Outbreaks Are Here to Stay. This is How Humans Will Fight Back

 Even if he had gone to the hospital, he might not have learned if he had 2019-nCoV; only four medical centers in the entire city had kits to test for the virus at the time.
 He turned instead to his mother, a nurse in the U.S., who prescribed antiviral and asthma medications that improved his symptoms after about a week.

 He and the roughly 50 million people stuck in Hubei province are still facing a quarantine period that looks likely to drag into weeks and possibly months, as the numbers of infections and deaths creep higher.
-With workplaces shuttered, and no way to earn money, locals are counting their meals–and trying to remain positive.
+With workplaces shuttered, and no way to earn money, locals are counting their meals—and trying to remain positive.
 “This break is peace and quiet,” says Dong.
 “People may feel bored, but I enjoy this holiday.”
-Until science offers a better remedy, the people of Wuhan must cling to those simplest of defenses: hope and hiding
+Until science offers a better remedy, the people of Wuhan must cling to those simplest of defenses: hope and hiding.

-A new virus has emerged from central China, infecting thousands with severe respiratory illness and killing dozens.
-Health officials, doctors and researchers are scrambling to contain the outbreak

 This appears in the February 10, 2020 issue of TIME.